A reader asked:

 People with large debts would often like to consolidate and simplify their debts, exchanging expensive credit card debt for a single cheap loan.
 And in 2018, the interest rates you see in adverts for bank loans look very attractive!

 But in practice, a consolidation loan won’t be possible for either of this couple – they both have a lot too much debt.
-An application for a consolidation loan will just be rejected and that rejection will also harm their credit record, so it’s best to avoid it.
+With too much debt OR with bad credit you won’t be able to get a cheap consolidation loan.

 Consolidating the husband’s debts would be foolish even if it was possible.
 With a large loan finishing in a year, refinancing it over a longer period would result in him paying much more in interest.